ncquang2408/Paritycounter3bit/README.md

  (Details in file: ParityGeneratorCircuit_3bit_testbench.v)

- - Design for test:
+### Design for test

-Perform scan synthesis.
+- Perform scan synthesis.

-Dictate the appropriate scan cells to insert during optimization.
+- Dictate the appropriate scan cells to insert during optimization.

-Be selected is used on all modules of design.
+- Be selected is used on all modules of design.